 Our five top picks for bougatsa, if you happen to travel in Thraki are the following :

 Nea Anixi (Η Νέα Άνοιξη) – Xanthi (Ξάνθη) : Just next to the central square of the city, this place has been serving perfect bougatsa for decades and it is always crowded with locals.
 The phyllo is crunchy and the pies are always freshly baked.
 The cheese filling is creamy and not very salty, while the custard filling is soft and sweet.
 This is the perfect snack after a long walk around the streets of the wonderful Old City of Xanthi.
 (Thermopylon 1, Xanthi)

 Boglas (Ο Μπόγλας) – Feres (Φέρες) : We discovered this place after a visit to the world famous monastery of Panagia Kosmosoteira in the city of Feres (see here our related article about the monastery).
 And what a discovery that was.
-The smell of fresh baked bougatsa was all over the neighbourhood and the phyllo had a prefect yellow colour.
-All the different variations of bougatsa looked tempting but we finally go for the traditional sweet cream filling, which was probably the tastiest of all the other we had tried in Thraki.
+The smell of fresh-baked bougatsa was all over the neighbourhood and the phyllo had a perfect yellow colour.
+All the different variations of bougatsa looked tempting but we finally go for the traditional sweet cream filling, which was probably the tastiest of all the others we had tried in Thraki.
 (Orfeos, Feres)

 *[All photos are from iStock]